-The COVID-19 virus has affected many, globally.
-However, digital technology has been shown to add growth effectively to many businesses, like eCommerce businesses, both large and small.
+The COVID-19 virus has affected many globally.
+However, digital technology has been shown to effectively add growth to many large and small businesses, such as e-commerce.
 As it has reached these businesses, digital technology has accelerated.
-Therefore, those who have expanded or started to include eCommerce have benefited during the pandemic: this trend is set to continue beyond this crisis.
-In fact, it is predicted that by 2022 the retail eCommerce sector is set to increase by 17%.
-We go a bit deeper into some of the areas many businesses struggle with, and the areas they have control over.
+Those who have expanded or started to include eCommerce have benefited during the pandemic; this trend is set to continue beyond this crisis.
+By 2024, the retail eCommerce sector is predicted to reach US$6.07 trillion, a surge of 11.34%.
+We go a bit deeper into some of the areas many businesses struggle with and the areas they control.
 Regulations often differ, as do the terms of online payment solutions.
-There are other areas impeding success but over which companies do not have much control.
-Focusing on making your business the best, the most visible and accessible, can help you make changes that can benefit your business.
+There are other areas impeding success over which companies do not have much control.
+Focusing on making your business the best, the most visible, and accessible can help you make changes that benefit your business.

 Dealing with the Competition

-Alternatively, companies can remain in the red ocean where they need to undertake ongoing competitive analyses to observe pricing, products, and the marketing strategy used by competitors.
-This is to understand the competition’s strengths and weaknesses, which then must be considered by the company’s own marketing strategy.
+Alternatively, companies such as an ecommerce business can remain in the red ocean, where they need to undertake ongoing competitive analyses to observe pricing, products, and competitors’ marketing strategies.